BunsDev/chainlink-vault-ERC4626/STIPS.md

 2. **Bridging Solution B** - Use Chainlink CCIP to send tokens and then use native destination chain swap
 3. **Custody Solution A** - User Funds on Destination Chain sit in an EOA and cannot be redeemed (one way trip)
 4. **Custody Solution B** - User Funds on Destination Chain are in a seperate vault that users can withdraw from (much more complicated but possible with CCIP I think)
-5. **Locking Solution** - Vault is locked during bridging and swapping sequence to protect against attacks
+5. **Locking Option** - Vault is locked during bridging and swapping sequence to protect against attacks

 #### 1. Bridging Solution A using CL Functions and Li.Fi API
 - User deposits asset A to an ERC4626 Vault
 - Every 24 hours a Chainlink Function interacts with the LiFi API to RFQ a quote to bridge and swap